 The best thing to do when you or someone you love is experiencing an opioid overdose is to administer naloxone and call 911 immediately.
 Naloxone (brand name Evzio) is a drug specifically designed to reverse the effects of an opioid overdose.
 It cannot replace emergency care, but the drug can buy someone around 30 minutes before respiratory distress resumes.

 Typically, naloxone is administered by emergency responders or in the emergency room.
 But you can also buy it over the counter at most pharmacies.
 In some instances, you may be able to receive it for free.
-The National Institute on Drug Abuse provides a list of resources where you can acquire this life-saving medication free of charge.
+The National Institute on Drug Abuse provides a list of resources to acquire this life-saving medication free of charge.

 Naloxone is not a definitive way to prevent opioid overdose.
-Taking it before doing drugs will not save your life, and it is not a solution to addiction.
-After an opioid overdose occurs, the best thing to do is to begin looking for licensed rehabilitation centers that can help you or your loved one break free from addiction.
+Taking it before doing drugs will not save your life and is not a solution to addiction.
+After an opioid overdose, the best thing to do is to look for licensed rehabilitation centers to help you or your loved one break free from addiction.

-Unfortunately, many people will hit rock bottom before they seek to get better.
+Unfortunately, many people will hit rock bottom before seeking to improve.
 Some must almost lose their lives before they appreciate it.
-Regardless of how you got here, focus on where you're going next.
+Regardless of how you got here, focus on where you’re going next.
 If you or a loved one is suffering from opioid addiction, contact your nearest hospital or contact one of our professionals at Clear Life Recovery today.
 Reaching out for help is the best choice you can make for yourself today.